All Episodes

 How could they read his mind?

-So if the potentate of Pork of Minnesota and the United States Congress, Representative James Oberstar, one of the real demagogues of the United States Congress, if he wants to take the stimulus package, because he's going to be one of the House architects as chairman of the Transportation Committee, he's going to make certain his eighth district gets a snowmaking machine that you're going to pay for in Minnesota.
+So if the potentate of pork of Minnesota and the United States Congress, Representative James Oberstar, one of the real demagogues of the United States Congress, if he wants to take this stimulus package because he's going to be one of the House architects, as chairman of the Transportation Committee, he's going to make certain his 8th district gets a snowmaking machine that you're going to pay for in Minnesota.

 Shrewd.

-That's why some of us, some of us are a little bit distrustful of government doing this.
+That's why some of us are a little bit distrustful of government doing this.

 And of course, the empirical evidence is everywhere.